CSC207-2024F-UofT/Lab2/recipe.md

 - 1 cup chocolate chips
 - 1 tsp vanilla extract
 - 1/2 tsp ground cinnamon
-- ...

 ## Instructions:
-1. Preheat the oven to 350°F (175°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, and vanilla extract.
 1. Preheat the oven to 375°F (190°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, and ground cinnamon.
+2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, vanilla extract, and ground cinnamon.
-3. ...
+3. Pour the mixed ingredients into a cake pan
+4. Place the cake pan into the oven for 22-25 minutes
+5. Remove the cake from the oven and let cool

 ## Additional Directions by Alice:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.